ailchuk/utag/README.md

 # 🔊 uTag
 ## Description
-  App to read and write tags of mp3 files with Qt GUI and Taglib
+  App to read and write tags of audio files with Qt GUI and Taglib

 ## How to use